 We wrongly treat insecurity as a choice that sufferers can flip on and off like a switch.
-We can’t force security; it must be learned in a safe environment.
-Security is not a matter of self-discipline, where the strong force a feeling that isn’t there.
+We can’t force security; it must be learned through a safe environment.
+Security is not a matter of self-discipline, where the strong-willed can force a feeling that isn’t there.
 We can, however, work on building stability and creating trust through a more predictable life.
 Overtime, acknowledging the fears and mindfully challenging unreasonable clinging, we can give fragile birth to a new security.
 Relationships do not need to be painful forever.

 Givers are attracted to needy partners.
-In the dawning moments, the giver finds pleasure in giving, hoping to cure the illness.
+In the dawning moments, the giver finds pleasure in giving, hoping to cure the debilitating illness.
 The givers desire to heal—giving provides them purpose.
 The patient giving may provide exactly what is needed.
-But sometimes the black hole of need sucks the life out of the giver; the giving is insufficient, the hurt refuses to heal and the needs begin to overwhelm.
+But sometimes the black hole of need sucks the life out of the giver; their giving is insufficient, the hurt refuses to heal and the needs begin to overwhelm.
 Both the insecure partner and the giver feel dissatisfied and the relationship begins to unravel.
 Neither partner is inherently evil, but both feel victimized.
 The relationship failed to provide the attachment needs for both.

 Even with chaotic beginnings, intimacy is possible.
 Understanding our propensity for fear—making the unconscious conscious—loosens the grip of these emotions.
-With recognition on the bubbling emotions, we can confront them.
+With recognition of the bubbling emotions, we can confront them.
 Feelings of insecurity often persist for years; perhaps a lifetime.
 But by recognizing the fear, compassionately holding it, we free ourselves from unconscious influences; by sharing these fears with openness, we can enlist a giving partner’s help in managing them.
-By facing our fear, no longer manipulating a partner’s succor, but gently summoning help; together with a loving partner, we can sooth the resurfacing emotions.
+By facing our fear, no longer manipulating a partner’s succor, but gently summoning help, together with a loving partner, we can sooth the resurfacing emotions.
 As we do so, we build the foundation of trust necessary to enjoy intimacy and feel security (at last).